 - Light jacket or sweatshirt: You’ll be happy to put on another layer if those sea breezes get brisk.

-- Slippers: To keep you toasty on chilly nights.
+- Slippers: To keep your toes toasty on chilly nights, these ones pack really well!

 - Formal outfit: You’ll get a chance to dress your best on formal night, which is always a great photo-op!